Synthetixio/synthetix-v3-labs/proxy-architecture-poc-5/README.md

 ### Communication between modules

 Modules can call functions from other modules in several ways.
+Each method has different usage difficulty, but results in very different gas costs.

-1. Casting method
+1. **Casting method**

 The most obvious one, and the easiest to use, is by having the caller module cast itself as the callee module.
 This is possible because all modules act in the same environment.
 The downside of this method is that an external call is made, which goes through the main proxy, then router, then callee module.